MikeRogers0/MikeRogersIO/src/_posts/2020-12-14-how-to-make-rails-work-offline-via-service-workers.md

 This is kind of the best default choice for any page which _might_ change between page loads.

-As the name hints, it'll try to request the resource from the webserver caching it if it's successful, or falling back to its cached copy if the server is unreachable.
+As the name hints, it'll try to request the resource from the webserver (caching it if it's successful), or falling back to its cached copy if the server is unreachable.

 ### CacheFirst

 This is the best choice for assets such a CSS, JavaScript & Images.

 This approach will initially request the file, then cache the response.
-For subsequent requests it'll use the cached file.
+For subsequent requests it'll serve the cached file.

 ### StaleWhileRevalidate